Tiendil/tiendil-org-content/content/posts/2021-02-02-cooks-first-around-the-world-context/en.md

 On the one hand, I agree with him in general.
 I have written more than once that:

-- [models of reality]{post:choose-nearest-language:life-and-work-with-models}, which are economic theories, are always limited, and they should be applied with the right context in mind.
+- [models of reality]{post:@choose-nearest-language:life-and-work-with-models}, which are economic theories, are always limited, and they should be applied with the right context in mind.
-- using [memeplexes]{post:genes-memes-memeplexes} as a strategy should be avoided in favor of the [composition]{post:composition-vs-classification} of atomic practices.
+- using [memeplexes]{post:@choose-nearest-language:genes-memes-memeplexes} as a strategy should be avoided in favor of the [composition]{post:@choose-nearest-language:composition-vs-classification} of atomic practices.

 On the other hand, the position seems slightly radical and poorly aligned with the main text of the book (Chang formulated his view in the final chapter).
 Perhaps this is a translation defect, and  the author used softer statements.